jtfleetwood/Prized-Listeners---Frontend/README.md

 As I continue to develop this project, there will be changes made to enhance the user experience and internal processes as I see fit.
 As I said earlier, this is my first full-stack project so please understand the turnaround on certain features may not be consistent with what large development teams offer.

 Excited to begin the development process, and eager to hear your feedback!
-If you would like to contribute, feel free to shoot me a DM :)
+If you would like to contribute, feel free to shoot me a DM.